WindingPathInitiative/wpi-hub/docs/index.md

 ## Permissions
 Some endpoints, mostly write ones, require the user associated with a given `token` to have a given role.

+Endpoints that check permissions can accept an optional query string of `useOffice` equal to the ID of the office to use.
+This is useful where a user wants to act as a specific office, instead of the first available one.

 Errors with permission errors are as follows:

 * User has no offices<br>